 Install on GCP

-The tutorial deploys Materialize to GCP Google Kubernetes Engine (GKE) cluster with a Cloud SQL PostgreSQL database as the metadata database and Cloud Storage bucket for blob storage.
-The tutorial uses Terraform both to set up the GCP Kubernetes environment and to deploy the Materialize Operator and Materialize instance(s) to that GKE cluster.
+This tutorial deploys Materialize to GCP Google Kubernetes Engine (GKE) cluster with a Cloud SQL PostgreSQL database as the metadata database and Cloud Storage bucket for blob storage.
+Specifically, the tutorial uses Materialize on Google Cloud Terraform modules to:

 Prerequisites